xixiaofinland/vikid/README.md

 # How to use it

-Run `vikid` without any parameter will fetch info from viki and wmda in sequence, then save the result into the corresponding csv files.
+Run `vikid` without any parameter will fetch info both from viki and wmda in two steps.

+1. Fetch data from viki api. this step is fast as viki api has no restriction
+2. After step 1, fetch douban data from wmda api.
+This step is slow as wmda has 30 second interval restriction.
+So we can fetch up to one TV series data every 30 seconds.

+You can also execute against either step with corresponding parameters defined
+below:

 ```
 Usage: vikid [OPTIONS]

 Options:
-  -d, --douban   Retrieve also douban info(id and rating) from wmda
   -v, --viki     Retrieve only basic info from viki
+  -w, --wmda     Assume viki csv was created, retrieve only data from wmda (i.e. douban id, douban rating)
   -h, --help     Print help
   -V, --version  Print version
 ```